abhijitraijada/cred_manager/README.md

 # Credentials Manager
-Credentials Manager is completley offile application to store and share your credentials like online accounts and credit or debit cards information
+Credentials Manager is completley offile application to store your credentials like online accounts and credit or debit cards information.
 ## Prerequisites
 1. Ionic 4
 2. Node JS